BrockWills/fbatg/README.md

 ## Contributing

-There are still few things I'd like to do to this, and would happily accept any PRs.
+There are still few things I'd like to do with this project, and would happily accept any PRs for bug fixes or relevant changes.

-**To dos:**
-- Add support for other auth providers (eg. Facebook, Google etc.)

 If you'd like to submit a PR, please just try to follow the style of the rest of the codebase.